-- Must be in good standing in regards to their education, needs to maintain a GPA of 3.0 with all their classes. - Must follow all guidelines of the Cooperative Education Program, Employer, and the school. - Must complete the classroom work as well as on the job duties of their position.
-Failure to remain in good standing with their classroom work and their employer could result in failing the class. - Must have a good attendance record with all their education classes and employer.
+- Must be in good standing in all their classes. - Must follow all guidelines of the Cooperative Education Program, Employer, and the school. - Must complete the classroom work as well as on the job duties of their position. - Must have a good attendance record with all their education classes and their employer.